Skip to content

 8. "The high number of electric cars will cause the power grid to collapse."

 But on the one hand the Power grid always further expanded and more stable - not least due to the promotion renewable energies.
-On the other hand charges an average e-vehicle for only about 5 hours per week.
+On the other hand Charges an average e-vehicle for only about 5 hours per week.
 It would be a gigantic coincidence if all e-cars were charged at the same time.₅

 9. "Electric cars have higher tire wear than conventional cars."